fdu-wangfeilab/TCRFormer/README.md

 ![framework](./model.jpg)

 ## Data Download Link
+The associated datasets can be accessed at https://zenodo.org/records/15954012 and https://zenodo.org/records/16038286.

 ## System requirements
 + TCRFormer need enough RAM and a NVIDIA GPU to support operations